russwinch/hash_emails/README.md

-Hashing for anonymising email addresses in a file.
+Anonymising email addresses in a file by hashing.
 ------

-File layout should be:
+Input file layout should be:
 1. contact number
 2. email
 3. segmentation

+Usage: python3 hash.py <source> <output> <algorithm>[optional]

-The output file is cleared before the input file data is processed.
+If the output file exists it is cleared before the input file is processed.
 If anonymise is set (default) the first two columns are removed during processing.

-All algorithms available to hashlib are supported (SHA256 is the default):
+SHA256 is the default but all algorithms available to hashlib are supported:
 * DSA
 * DSA-SHA
 * MD4